akshatashirwale/PowerBI_Project_4_Task_Performance_-_Defect_Analyses/README.md

 The **Quality Analysis Dashboard** provides a comprehensive view of operational performance using key quality metrics such as **defect rates**, **error percentages**, and **quality scores** across various departments, managers, employees, and geographic locations.
 The aim is to **identify quality trends**, **highlight areas for improvement**, and **enhance decision-making** through rich data visualization in **Power BI**.

+Auditing and assessing task quality across departments (Sales, Finance, Backoffice) by tracking errors, defects, and performance metrics over time, by location, and by individuals (employees, managers, and auditors).

 ---

 ## 🎯 Objectives